Prevalence of Traumatic Brain Injury Among Trauma Patients in Ethiopia: Systematic Review and Meta-Analysis

 Types of studies

-All cross-sectional studies reporting the prevalence of Traumatic Brain Injury among trauma patients in Ethiopia without any date and language restriction were incorporated.
+All cross-sectional studies reporting the prevalence of traumatic brain injury among trauma patients in Ethiopia, without any date and language restrictions, were incorporated.

 Types of participants